Search icon

 • Open and close all the doors, including the bonnet and boot lid.
 Ensure that they open and close appropriately without making any unwanted noise.

-• Also, check the rubber beadings around the doors and windows and look for any damages.
+• Also, check the rubber beadings around the doors and windows and look for any damage.

 • Open the bonnet and check the engine bay.
 Look out for rusting or dirt accumulation.
 Also, check if there are any broken or damaged parts or tangled wires under the bonnet.

-• Similarly, open the boot and ensure that there are no damages to the jack/spanner or any other toolkit provided by the manufacturer.
+• Similarly, open the boot and ensure that there is no damage to the jack/spanner or any other toolkit provided by the manufacturer.

 • Lastly, check the tyres for excessive wear and tear.
 Also, check the condition of the spare tyre fitted under the boot.